 Red Shirt Friday Today

-Still the informal observation you might expect it to be, RED Fridays does not command bank holidays, stock market closures, or time off work but in spite of that many major organizations have shown support for the observance over the years.
+Still, the informal observation you might expect it to be, RED Fridays does not command bank holidays, stock market closures, or time off work but despite that many major organizations have shown support for the observance over the years.
 What kind of major organizations?
 They include state and local governments, Southwest Airlines, the Department of Veterans Affairs, Soldiers’ Angels, and even Amazon.com.
 All have participated in one way or another through awareness raising, merchandising, and grassroots promotion of these special Fridays.

 Like most informal observances the popularity of RED Fridays goes up and down in any given year or number of years–when there is new military activity overseas or headlines about deployed troops, RED observances may increase dramatically.
 Especially if something associated with RED goes viral on social media.